macaroni-os/macaroni-site/site/content/contact/_index.md

 ## Issues Tracker

-Our issue tracker is over our Github main repository.
+Our issue tracker is over at our Github main repository.

-If you find a bug or do you have some new feature request please open an issue [here](https://github.com/macaroni-os/macaroni-funtoo/issues).
+If you find a bug or have some new feature request please open an issue [here](https://github.com/macaroni-os/macaroni-funtoo/issues).

 ## Support us with hardware